kakaroto/R20Converter/README.md

 Once you have your campaign exported as a zip file, you can start the conversion process.
 Note that you do not need to extract the campaign's zip file; R20Converter will work directly with the zip file itself to do the conversion.

-To start the conversion, run the R20Converter application giving it two arguments (in this order) : the world directory to create, and the zip file.
+If using the command line interface, to start the conversion, run the R20Converter application giving it two arguments (in this order) : the world directory to create, and the zip file.

-Don't forget that the directory name needs to be url-friendly, so don't use spaces (see http://foundryvtt.com/pages/hosting.html#where-do-i-put-my-content).
+Don't forget that the directory name needs to be url-friendly, so don't use spaces (see [http://foundryvtt.com/pages/hosting.html#where-do-i-put-my-content](http://foundryvtt.com/pages/hosting.html#where-do-i-put-my-content)).
 Also note that image paths are dependent on the world directory name, so you cannot rename the directory after the conversion is done.

 ## Examples